 Donnell started his career with Aerotek in 2002 in Detroit, MI. as an On-Premise Manager where he managed a very diverse workforce as large as 1100 contract employees.
 His expertise in this capacity was recognized and he joined the implementation team in May 2004 as an Implementation Specialist.
 In 2008 Donnell was promoted to National Implementation Project Manager and his responsibilities include launching on-premise office operations, initial contractor employee fulfillment, designing and installation of time and attendance systems, development of customized recruiting and retention strategies, facilitation of contractor employee transition programs and establishment of best practices.
 He has launched over 45 large national accounts in Aerotek’s portfolio in U.S. and Canada.
 In 2013 Donnell was promoted to Vendor On-Premise Operations Manager for the Midwest and Canada regions.
 In 2019 Donnell became the Vendor On-Premise Business Development Manager for the Central region.
 He was promoted to Head of DE& I for Aston Carter in November 2020.
 He is responsible for ensuring their DE&I strategy is executed and most importantly, impactful.
 To do this, he partners closely with executive leadership, HR and employee experience, DE&I council, and Leadership & Legacy Summit attendees, as well as various other groups and individuals in and outside the company.
 Donnell’s experience, knowledge, relationships and passion are valuable as he works to help build a special company where EVERYONE is accepted, valued, equal and therefore inspired and empowered to be a positive change agent throughout our communities.

-Dr. Rubin Cockrell is an Award-Winning International Speaker, Author, Entrepreneur, and Retired Professor.
-Dr. Cockrell also serves as CEO of Positive Images & Associates LLC, a global consulting firm that has specialized in educational leadership, empowerment, and management consulting for clients in over forty-plus countries around the world.
-In his role with the Nashville, TN-based company Dr. Cockrell trains global business leaders, students, government entities, and civic groups to implement tools for achieving excellence and quality productivity within their personal life and their organization across the world.
+Dr. Rubin Cockrell is an Award-Winning International Speaker, Author, Social Entrepreneur and Retired Professor.
+Dr. Cockrell also serves as CEO of Positive Images & Associates LLC, a global consulting firm that has specialized in educational leadership, empowerment, and management consulting for clients in over forty-five plus countries around the world.
+In his role with the Nashville, TN-based company Dr. Cockrell trains global business leaders, students, government entities and civic groups to implement tools for achieving excellence and quality productivity within their personal life and their organization across the world.
 Dr. Rubin Cockrell is also Certified in Life, Executive Leadership, and Disaster Recovery Coaching.
-Dr. Cockrell went from being on the verge of being locked up for 15 to 20 years’ federal time for illegal activities at the age of 20 to having four degrees, being Dean of a University, and starting a global consulting company by the age of 26.
-Dr. Cockrell prides himself in the ability to work with people from the “street to the elite” and the “classroom to the boardroom”.
-Dr. Rubin Cockrell has served on the White House My Brother’s Keeper STEM Initiative Task Force to create and provide opportunities for minority youth to become 21st Century Global Leaders.
-Dr. Cockrell’s Tools for Intentional Excellence curriculum has been implemented in prison facilities, school districts, and businesses around the globe.
-In addition, Dr. Rubin Cockrell remains involved with numerous boards within the U.S. and overseas; Dr. Cockrell is actively involved in mentoring youth and adults around the world.
-In 2016 Dr. Cockrell was considered as one of the top alumni of the National Youth Sports Program in the country.
-Dr. Rubin Cockrell was recently selected as a member of 2022 Who’s Who amongst Covington’s International Business Leaders and 2022 Who’s Who amongst International Educators.
-Dr. Cockrell has received numerous awards and medals of Honor from Generals, CEO, and Government leaders around the world.
-In 2021, Dr. Rubin Cockrell was named one of the Top 100 U.S. Business Leaders in the country by Business Leaders Magazine.
-Dr. Cockrell was named one of the 2018 100 Most Leading African Americans in Nashville, Tennessee by the Nashville Business Net.
-Dr. Rubin Cockrell is married to the lovely Dr. LaRhonda Cockrell, who is an international author, school counselor, and speaker herself.
-They have a daughter named Lydia Michelle Cockrell and a son named Lorenzo Michael Cockrell.
-He enjoys traveling, and attending sporting events, and throughout his life, Dr. Cockrell has demonstrated a caliber of leadership well beyond his years.
+Dr. Cockrell went from being on the verge of being locked up for 15 to 20 years’ federal time for illegal activities at the age of twenty to having four degrees, Dean of a University and starting a global consulting company by the age of 26.
+Dr. Cockrell prides himself in the ability to collaborate with people from “street to the elite” and the “classroom to the boardroom.”
+Dr. Cockrell graduated from Fisk University in Nashville, TN with a Bachelor of Arts Degree in Business, with an emphasis on Finance and Management.
+He then continued to receive a master’s in educational administration (M. Ed) in Educational Administration from Tennessee State University.
+Dr. Cockrell received the distinguished Southern Regional Educational Board Doctoral Scholars Fellowship.
+Dr. Cockrell made history at Tennessee State University receiving his doctorate degree in two in half years.
+Dr. Cockrell also received a certification in leadership management in a partnership between Harvard and Strayer while serving as Dean at Strayer University.

 Rodney Cole is vice president of the DTE Energy Foundation and director of the community of engagement.
 Cole was appointed to these roles in 2021 and is responsible for leading the DTE Foundation’s operations and grant strategies.
 He also leads the teams responsible for strengthening neighborhoods – and managing relationships – within the communities where DTE’s 10,000-plus employees live and serve.
 During his 15-year career at DTE Energy, Cole has held leadership positions in business units across the enterprise – including his previous role as director, state government affairs.
 In this role, Cole led a highly active and visible team that spearheads state legislative activities and manages relationships with state legislators and the governor’s administration; he also led efforts to strengthen relationships with Michigan's public sector leaders.
 Cole began his career at DTE in human resources, supporting numerous business units while learning the depth and breadth of the organization’s strategic priorities and efforts.
 In addition to his role at DTE, Cole serves on the boards of directors for the American Association for Blacks in Energy (Michigan), Black Caucus Foundation of Michigan, Detroit Regional Chamber Foundation, Connect Detroit, Midnight Golf, and Wayne State University Press Board of Visitors.
 He also serves as a member of Teen Hype’s advisory board.
 Cole is a graduate of Leadership Detroit Class XXXV and the 2018 cohort of Harvard University’s Young American Leaders Program (YALP).
 He earned his bachelor's and master's degrees from Michigan State University.